360Converter.com

 Transcribe video/audio evidence to speed up discovery

-Keep a written record without cloud services
+Keep a private record of sessions without cloud services

 When possible, record each speaker on a separate channel/track—speaker labeling becomes much easier.